ahmad-PH/auto-shakespeare/README.md

 # AutoShakespeare

 This program generates shakespear-style text from a piece of starting text that you provide.
 This is a pytorch implementation of the tensorflow tutorial on [generating text with an RNN](https://www.tensorflow.org/tutorials/text/text_generation).
+The `shakespeare.txt` file is used as the dataset for training.

 ## Usage